karantam/03-chat-server/README.md

                     “email” : user.email@for-contacting.com”
     }
 }
 Where user is the user being edited/removed.
-In the case of removing an user userdetails aren't needed
+In the case of removing an user userdetails aren't needed.
+The first user to register is automatically an admin and all users created after the first are normal users

 Weather information works by adding location entry to a normal chat message {